danieldevries/danieldevries.github.io/source/posts/markdown-test-post.md

 tags: markdown
 ---

-Paragraphs are separated by a blank line.
+Paragraphs are separated by a blank line?

 2nd paragraph. *Italic*, **bold**, and `monospace`.
 Itemized lists look like: